bitcoin-atom/eclair-atom/README.md

 ## Mainnet usage

-Following are the minimum configuration files you need to use for Atom Core and Eclair.
+Following are the minimum configuration files you need to use for Atom Core and Eclair Atom.

 ### Atom Core configuration